sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 ### Automatic Enrollment and Delivery

 Enrollment and delivery of services is automated by default and wherever possible.
-Canadians are benefiting seamlessly from the federal government services through modern technologies.
+These Canadians are benefiting seamlessly from GC services.
 GC Services are integrated with widely used third party platforms and services (Banks, CRA, Social media, Job boards, Internet of things, ..).
 Services are accessible anywhere, anytime, from any device, and from any trusted partner.
 90% of citizens (33 300 000 people) have a trusted Canadian profile used to verify/validate identity.